Country Selector

 <a

-// attach click
+// Attach the click handler.

 (doors.AClick{

-// use shared scope on all options
+// Use the shared scope on all options.

 Scope: scope,